 - Cut the pork into cubes and the sausages into slices.

 - Heat the oil in the pan and put in all of the pork.

 - Stir until browned on all sides, add the sausages and cook in a covered pan until the sauce is reduced.

-- Grind the garlic and mix it with 100 ml of water.
+- Grind the garlic and mix it with 100 ml ( about ½ cup) of water.

 - Put the garlic over the meat and let it boil for a few more minutes.

-- Serve the pork alms with garlic and hot polenta.
+- Serve the pork alms with garlic, hot polenta and pickled vegetables.

 Related: Tigania: Greek Pork with Lemon & Mustard Sauce